vekatze/neut/book/src/statements.md

 }
 ```

-`define` can optionally have implicit type parameters, as in `identity` in the above example.
+`define` can optionally have implicit type parameters, as in `identity` in the example above.
 The compiler inserts these type parameters at compile time, so you don't have to write them explicitly:

 ```neut
 define use-func-with-implicit-arg() -> int {